Aurora

 Aurora is connected to your workspace data and can act on your behalf.
 It can build and update agents, configure actions, manage knowledge bases, analyze calls and analytics, run simulations, search Synthflow docs, and more through the capabilities it uses.
 See Example prompts for starting points.

 Yes.
 Aurora is not only for new agents.
 Describe the agent and the change you want, and Aurora can update prompts, voices, actions, and other configuration on existing agents.
-See Work on what you already have.
+See Update existing agents.

 They are separate features.
 Aurora Memory applies only to your Aurora chat thread.
 Memory of past calls stores summaries of voice agent interactions with contacts and injects them into phone conversations.
 Changing one does not change the other.

 You can attach images, call scripts, SOPs, and other supported text-based files, or reference URLs where the product supports them.
-See Bring your own context.
+See Attachments.
 If a format is not accepted, Aurora will tell you in the thread.

 No. Memory and Learnings are enabled by default for Aurora.
 There is no settings screen to disable them or edit stored Memory or Learnings in the dashboard today.